-75. Insurance intermediation requires diverse skills and competences including insurance product knowledge and experience, as well as ethics and integrity.
-The supervisor should take these into consideration when framing eligibility requirements for intermediaries.

-76. In order to be able to enter the market, and then continue to operate, insurance intermediaries should meet a set of minimum standards or requirements.
+- 78. Insurance intermediation requires diverse skills and competences including insurance product knowledge and experience, as well as ethical behaviour and integrity.
+The supervisor should take these into consideration when framing eligibility requirements for intermediaries. - 79.
+To enter the market, and continue to operate, insurance intermediaries should meet a set of minimum standards or requirements.
 ICP 18.3 states that "the supervisor requires insurance intermediaries to possess appropriate levels of professional knowledge and experience, integrity and competence".
-This represents a safety net for the customer to secure a minimum level of protection.

-77. What is required to meet these obligations may differ from one jurisdiction to another.
-Also, it is common within single jurisdictions for requirements to vary depending on the type of intermediary (such as status, type of business intermediated, whether the intermediary is a natural or legal person).
-There may be variations in terms of the number of requirements to be fulfilled as well as in terms of depth of these requirements.
-In some cases, intermediaries' employees who are employed to solicit business also have to fulfil certain conditions.
+This represents a safety net for the customer to secure a minimum level of protection. - 80.
+The requirements to meet these obligations may differ from one jurisdiction to another.
+Also, it is common within single jurisdictions for requirements to vary depending on the type of intermediary (eg status, type of business intermediated, whether the intermediary is a natural or legal person).
+There may be variations29 in terms of the number of requirements to be fulfilled as well as in terms of depth of these requirements.
+In some cases, employees of intermediaries who solicit business also have to fulfil certain conditions.
 Moreover, it is common for Senior Management and Key Persons in Control Functions to be subject to higher standards.